dungeon-hub/dungeon-hub-docs/Writerside/topics/Embed-Management.md

 ```
 {collapsible="true" default-state="collapsed" collapsed-title="Example Embed"}

+### CDN links and size limits

+- [](embed-get.topic) returns JSON in a code block by default.
+If the JSON exceeds ~4000 characters or if you select the `cdn` output type, the JSON is uploaded and a CDN link is returned instead.
+- [](embed-send.topic) can accept a CDN link produced by `get` or raw JSON.

 ### URL format

 Some fields in the embed can contain a URL.
 This URL is often a link to an image that should be used, but it can reference any possible url.
-These fields are checked before the embed is sent, and if any of the URLs are not valid, an error will be shown.
+If any of the URLs are not valid, sending may fail with an error.
 The URL must contain a valid protocol, meaning it must start with e.g. `http://` or `https://`.

 ### Message Link